 Wrong: She promised her team this: they will all finish the race together.
 There were three obstacles: Weather, terrain and fatigue.

-Observe all traditional grammar rules related to commas, but do not use serial commas.
+Observe all traditional grammar rules related to commas, but do not use serial (also called Oxford) commas — serial (Oxford) commas are the last comma in a simple series before the and, or or nor.
 Please use "me, myself and I" rather than "me, myself, and I."

 Commonly misused words